Relative entropy and the Pinsker product formula for sofic groups: Introduction

 \end{cor} We remark that Kerr in \cite{KerrCPE} showed that Bernoulli actions have completely positive entropy.
 Our result covers his, since it follows from \cite{BowenOrn} that every Bernoulli action is a factor of an algebraic action of the above form.
-The above result is of interest, not just because it furthers the connections between the ergodic theoretic properties of $G\cc (X_{f},m_{X_{f}})$ and the operator theoretic properties of $\lambda(f)$ as shown in e.g. \cite{Den},\cite{Li2},\cite{LiSchmidtPet},\cite{LiThom}, but also because it has long been asked whether $G\cc (X_{f},m_{X_{f}})$ is Bernoulli if $f\in M_{n}(\Z(G))$ is invertible as an operator $\ell^{1}(G)^{\oplus n}\to \ell^{1}(G)^{\oplus n}$ (see e.g. \cite{LindSchmidt2} Conjecture 6.8).
+The above result is of interest to us because it furthers the connections between the ergodic theoretic properties of $G\cc (X_{f},m_{X_{f}})$ and the operator theoretic properties of $\lambda(f)$ as shown in e.g. \cite{Den},\cite{Li2},\cite{LiSchmidtPet},\cite{LiThom}.
+Another interesting aspect of Corollary \ref{C:algintroCPE} is that it has long been asked whether $G\cc (X_{f},m_{X_{f}})$ is Bernoulli if $f\in M_{n}(\Z(G))$ is invertible as an operator $\ell^{1}(G)^{\oplus n}\to \ell^{1}(G)^{\oplus n}$ (see e.g. \cite{LindSchmidt2} Conjecture 6.8).
 We believe that we should in fact have many Bernoulli-like properties of $G\cc (X_{f},m_{X_{f}})$ when $\lambda(f)$ is invertible (i.e. $f$ is invertible as a convolution operator $\ell^{2}(G)^{\oplus n}\to \ell^{2}(G)^{\oplus n}$).
-It is easy to see that being invertible as an operator $\ell^{1}(G)^{\oplus n}\to \ell^{1}(G)^{\oplus n}$ implies invertibility as an operator $\ell^{2}(G)^{\oplus n}\to \ell^{2}(G)^{\oplus n}.$ As Bernoulli shifts have completely positive entropy by \cite{KerrCPE}, the above corollary provides further evidence of the Bernoulli-like behavior of these actions.
+It is easy to see that being invertible as an operator $\ell^{1}(G)^{\oplus n}\to \ell^{1}(G)^{\oplus n}$ implies invertibility as an operator $\ell^{2}(G)^{\oplus n}\to \ell^{2}(G)^{\oplus n}.$ The above corollary provides further evidence of the Bernoulli-like behavior of these actions by showing that they have completely positive entropy.
 Another result on completely positive entropy for actions of sofic groups is the work of Austin-Burton in \cite{AustinBurtonCPE}.
-They show that if $G$ has an element of infinite order, then it has continuum many nonisomorphic actions with completely positive entropy, none of which factor onto a Bernoulli shift.
+They show that if $G$ has an element of infinite order, then it has continuum many actions with completely positive entropy, none of which factor onto each other.
 Thus any group with an element of infinite order has many actions with completely positive entropy.

 We mention here a few examples of $f\in \Z(G)$ which have $\lambda(f)$ invertible.
 First, if $f$ is invertible in the convolution algebra $\ell^{1}(G),$ then $\lambda(f)$ is invertible.
 By standard Banach algebra arguments, this applies for example if